“So I jump ship in Hong Kong, make my way over to Eynesbury.”

 MODULE | 2 columnInstructions: Please add text or images inside table.
 You can also add a module inside another module but only up to 1 layer deep.
 Images will be full width of frame.
 On smaller screens 2 columns will become 1 with the right cell on each row stacking below the left.
 Add as many rows as necessary.

 Eynesbury is a great place for a quick mid-week game.
-Often the timesheet has very few names on it and with the use of carts for everyone, the speed of your game will be good.
+Often the timesheet has very few names on it and with the use of carts for everyone, the speed of your game will be fantastic.
+In fact, Eynesbury wins the award from us for the fastest mid-week golf round in Melbourne.
 Make sure you get a cart as this course is a very long walk.
 The price is very reasonable and if you book online you will get a further discount.
 If you are looking at playing on the weekend, the afternoon is always the quiet time.
 You can book online at eynesburygolf.com.au or give the pro shop a call on 9971 0403.
 Go play it!